From I-89 North or South:

 Fleming Museum Visitors' Lot:

 Paid Parking is available in the Visitor Lot located between the Museum and The University of Vermont Medical Center.
 Visitors must use the ParkMobile app to pay for parking in this University-owned lot.
 Also, if you park in this lot, you must obtain a parking pass from the Reception Desk and then place it on your dashboard.
-A parking pass is also available for visitors without a smart phone for $2.50 for 2 hours.
 Free weekday evening (after 6:00 pm) and weekend parking is available in the University’s Votey Lot to the west of the Museum as well as across the street from the Museum, behind the offices at 46-48, 50-52 and 66 Colchester Ave.

 UVM's Main Visitors' Lot: